Editor's Pick (1 - 4 of 8)

 By Andy Ashta, Executive Director, Information Architecture, Health Care Service Corporation

 Today, patients find themselves having to be active consumers of health care.
-Those small out-of-pocket expenses can be become very large expenses for the unknowing consumers.
+Those small out-of-pocket expenses can become very large expenses for the unknowing consumers.
 Now, consumers need to know which providers are in-network, how much a procedure costs and what’s covered in order to get the best value.
 This is where technology plays a key role.
 Patients want more information at their fingertips, including information about providers, coverage, wellness tips and more.
 They expect that information to be delivered in an engaging and personalized way that takes into account their unique health care needs.

 Harnessing the Right Technology